 WHAT SHOULD I BRING ALONG FOR THE FIRST MEETING WITH AN ARCHITECT?

-A lot of people go to Architects unprepared, which is a great waste of time for yourself and the Architect.
+Many people go to Architects unprepared, which is a great waste of time for yourself and the Architect.

 Prepare certain things well in advance What needs to be discussed with the Architects for your own benefit and the convenience of the Architect.